+KEY MILESTONES

-1 1946 First investigation into the best site for further airport development in/around Sydney considers three options including a site at Towra Point and expansions of existing airports at Bankstown and Mascot.
-1969 Advisory committee to the Australian Government considers 11 potential sites for a second airport, including a site at Badgerys Creek.
-1971 Advisory committee narrows potential locations to sites in Richmond, Somersby, Duffys Forest and Wattamolla.
-1972 Benefit-cost analysis undertaken of an additional 106 sites.
+First investigation into the best site for further airport development in/around Sydney considers three options including a site at Towra Point and expansions of existing airports at Bankstown and Mascot.

+Advisory committee to the Australian Government considers 11 potential sites for a second airport, including a site at Badgerys Creek.

+Advisory committee narrows potential locations to sites in Richmond, Somersby, Duffys Forest and Wattamolla.

+Benefit-cost analysis undertaken of an additional 106 sites.
 Assessment reduces the number of sites to five potential sites: Towra Point, Rouse Hill/Nelson, Long Point, Marsden Park and Bringelly.

-1973 Government announces that Galston has been selected as the site for a potential second airport (decision reversed in 1974 following further consideration).
-1976 Major Airport Needs of Sydney Study Committee convened as a joint initiative by the Federal and State governments.
+Government announces that Galston has been selected as the site for a potential second airport (decision reversed in 1974 following further consideration).

+Major Airport Needs of Sydney Study Committee convened as a joint initiative by the Federal and State governments.
 Study considers six sites including Londonderry, Scheyville, Austral, Long Point, Bringelly and Badgerys Creek.

-1 1979 Preliminary report released by the Major Airport Needs of Sydney Study Committee.
+Preliminary report released by the Major Airport Needs of Sydney Study Committee.
 Scheyville and Badgerys Creek shortlisted as potential sites, but development could not be justified before a third runway at Sydney Airport.

-1982 Third runway at Sydney Airport announced (decision reversed in 1983). í 1983 New programme announced to identify a site for a second airport in Sydney (the Second Sydney Airport Site Selection Programme).
+Third runway at Sydney Airport announced (decision reversed in 1983).

+New programme announced to identify a site for a second airport in Sydney (the Second Sydney Airport Site Selection Programme).
 Ten sites re-examined: Bringelly, Darkes Forest, Goulburn, Holsworthy, Londonderry, Scheyville, Somersby, Warnervale, Wilton and Badgerys Creek.

-1985 Wilton and Badgerys Creek assessed in detail in Second Sydney Airport Site Selection Programme Draft Environmental Impact Statement.
-1986 Badgerys Creek announced as the site of the second airport.
+Wilton and Badgerys Creek assessed in detail in Second Sydney Airport Site Selection Programme Draft Environmental Impact Statement.

+Badgerys Creek announced as the site of the second airport.
 Acquisition of land begins (completed by 1991).

-1991 Decision made to proceed with the construction of a third runway at Sydney Airport and an initial development of a general aviation airport at Badgerys Creek.
-1 1994 Third runway at Sydney Airport opens and the plans to develop the Badgerys Creek site are expanded to provide an international standard airport in time for the Sydney 2000 Olympics.
-1996 Government announces that an EIS will be prepared for the development of a second Sydney airport at Badgerys Creek.
+Decision made to proceed with the construction of a third runway at Sydney Airport and an initial development of a general aviation airport at Badgerys Creek.

+Third runway at Sydney Airport opens and the plans to develop the Badgerys Creek site are expanded to provide an international standard airport in time for the Sydney 2000 Olympics.

+Government announces that an EIS will be prepared for the development of a second Sydney airport at Badgerys Creek.
 Scope subsequently broadened to include a potential site at Holsworthy Military Area.

+Holsworthy Military Area ruled out on environmental grounds and draft EIS released for public comment prior to finalisation in 1999.

+2000 Further d

-1997 Holsworthy Military Area ruled out on environmental grounds and draft EIS released for public comment prior to finalisation in 1999.
-2000 Further development of a potential second airport at Badgerys Creek put on hold.
-2004-08 Further consideration of other potential sites by the Australian and NSW governments, including Well's Creek, Camden, RAAF Base Richmond and expansion of the existing Canberra Airport.
-2009 Joint Australian and NSW government steering committee appointed to guide a Joint Study on Aviation Capacity for the Sydney Region (the Joint Study).
-2012 The Joint Study is released and concludes that an additional airport would be needed from around 2030 and that out of 80 sites considered, Badgerys Creek would be the most logical and cost effective site.
-2013 Study into the suitability of Wilton as a second airport and limited civil operations at RAAF Base Richmond supported previous findings that Badgerys Creek would be the most economically viable options for further development.
-1 2014 Australian government announces that Badgerys Creek will be the site for a second airport for Sydney.
+Further development of a potential second airport at Badgerys Creek put on hold.

+Further consideration of other potential sites by the Australian and NSW governments, including Well's Creek, Camden, RAAF Base Richmond and expansion of the existing Canberra Airport.

+Joint Australian and NSW government steering committee appointed to guide a Joint Study on Aviation Capacity for the Sydney Region (the Joint Study).

+The Joint Study is released and concludes that an additional airport would be needed from around 2030 and that out of 80 sites considered, Badgerys Creek would be the most logical and cost effective site.

+Study into the suitability of Wilton as a second airport and limited civil operations at RAAF Base Richmond supported previous findings that Badgerys Creek would be the most economically viable option for further development.

+Australian Government announces that Badgerys Creek will be the site for a second airport for Sydney.
 Department of Infrastructure and Regional Development start preparing EIS.
-2015 EIS public exhibition 2016 Publication of final EIS

-Figure 1-4 Key milestones in the development of the Western Sydney Airport
+Figure 1-4 - Key milestones in the development of the Western Sydney Airport

-Most recently on 15 April 2014, the Australian Government announced that Badgerys Creek would be the site for a Western Sydney Airport.
+Most recently on 15 April 2014, the Australian Government announced that Badgerys Creek would be the site for a Western Sydney airport.
 The announcement follows the numerous studies and environmental assessments over preceding decades, including the recent investigations involved in the Joint Study.